ladybug-tools/honeybee-designbuilder/docs/cli/index.rst

 Installation
 ------------

-To check if the command line is installed correctly use ``honeybee-designbuilder --help``
+To check if the command line interface is installed correctly use `honeybee-designbuilder --help`.